-The proposed visitor parking requirements are 0.15 spaces per unit in Precinct 1, and 0.25 spaces per unit in all other Precincts.
+No changes are proposed to the existing visitor parking requirements.
 In a mixed-use development, it is proposed that shared parking be permitted between residential visitors and select commercial uses identified in Table 5-4.

 Apartment, similar to Back-to-back and stacked townhouse, is currently subject to parking requirements that vary unit type (number of bedrooms) and by tenure (condominium and rental).